nchlswhttkr/website/README.md

 ### Deploy

-This is only intended for my use, as it expects a number of hardcoded paths for files/secrets.
+This is only intended for my use, as it expects a number of hardcoded filepaths/secrets/names.

 You'll need a few tools installed, and a couple of secrets from your password store.